Maelstrom8/Ascalon/Gameplay Documentation.md

 - [Sovereigns Mantle - No Clipping Cloaks](https://www.nexusmods.com/dragonsdogma/mods/140) -- They were fixed so they don't clip through the body, may or may not have been overwritten by another mod
 - [Wyrm Hunt Mantle - No Clipping Cloaks](https://www.nexusmods.com/dragonsdogma/mods/140) -- They were fixed so they don't clip through the body, may or may not have been overwritten by another mod

-- PROVIDED AS AN OPTIONAL MOD

-[Black Retextures & More](https://www.nexusmods.com/dragonsdogma/mods/5) -- Colors a lot of armors, mostly assassin-themed ones black.
-Unless you are mod savy, it makes me choose between this or LDK's stuff.
-Also I wasn't sure if I wanted to turn a lot of stuff black.

 ## Environment

 These contain texture improvements for Gran Soren and Gransys.
 The resolution is 4K.
 There was another texture improvement project that had several parts to it, but I'd.. rather wait until Dragon's Dogma 2 then try to overhaul the game like the Skyrim modders do.